On a generalised form of subjective probability: Discussion

-As alluded to in Section~\ref{sec4}, if the reference set of events $R$ is based on the outcome of spinning the type of wheel described in Section~\ref{sec1}, then for any resolution $\lambda$ in the interval $[0.05,0.95]$, it may be difficult to regard the distribution function $H_Z(z)$ associated with the governor election example, where $z=\{ z_1, z_2, \mydots, z_5 \}$ are the events of each of the five candidates winning, as being relatively externally strong.
-To give an example of the argument that has just been put forward, let us now change the reference set of events $R$ to the reference set described in Section~\ref{sec6} that is based on the outcomes of drawing a ball out an urn that is known to only contain balls marked with a number in the range 1 to $k$, but for which the number of balls marked with any given number is entirely unknown.
-Under this assumption, it would seem plausible that, for any given resolution $\lambda$ in $[0.05,0.95]$ permitted by the definition of the set $R$, a rational individual possibly could regard the distribution function $H_Z(z)$ just referred to as being relatively externally strong.
-Given that also the events in the reference set $R$ are associated with a fairly standard and easily understood type of uncertainty, an individual may feel it is easier to convey his personal uncertainty about the outcome of the governor election to others by using this alternative reference set rather the original reference set.
+To give an example of when an individual may wish to take this option, let us begin by observing that if with regard to the governor election example first discussed in Section~\ref{sec5}, the function $H_Z(z)$ is the already-elicited distribution function over the events $z=\{ z_1, z_2, \redots, z_5 \}$ of each of the five candidates winning, and if the reference set $R$ is the original type of set $R$ just mentioned, then as alluded to in Section~\ref{sec4}, it may be difficult to regard the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{H}[\lambda] \}$ as generally being that high, where the set $\mathcal{H}[\lambda]$ is specified as the set $\mathcal{F}[\lambda]$ was defined in Definition~4 but with respect to the variable $Z$ and the distribution function $H_Z(z)$.
+For this reason, let us now change the reference set of events $R$ in this example to a discrete reference set $R$ that, similar to a reference set that was mentioned in Section~\ref{sec6}, is based on the outcomes of drawing a ball out of an urn that contains a given number of balls, each of which is marked with a number in the range 1 to $k$, but for which the number of balls marked with any given number is entirely unknown.
+Due to the added ambiguity in the uncertainty about whether any given event $R(\lambda)$ in the set $R$ will occur, it would seem plausible that, with respect to this reference set $R$, a rational individual could now in fact consider the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{H}[\lambda] \}$ as being reasonably high.
+Given that also the events in this alternative reference set $R$ are associated with a fairly standard and easily understood type of uncertainty, an individual may feel it is easier to convey his opinion about what could be the outcome of the governor election to others by making an analogy between his uncertainty about whether any given event in the set $\mathcal{H}[\lambda]$ will occur and his uncertainty about whether the event $R(\lambda)$ in this reference set will occur, rather than whether the event $R(\lambda)$ in the original reference set will occur.

+For a similar reason, if Definition~4 of internal strength is to be used to elicit the distribution function $H_Z(z)$, then it may well be more appropriate to use this definition under the assumption that the set $R$ is the alternative reference set in question rather than the original reference set, and it may perhaps be more convenient to evaluate the relative external strength of the elicited distribution function with the set $R$ specified in this alternative way.

 {\bf Criticism 4: Lack of universality of the definition}